-With engagement metrics, you can connect the dots between a notification and actual user behavior.
+With engagement metrics, you can learn if users are responding to the notifications you send.
 Do you want to see if a push notification is trying social activity?
 What about premium content or in-app purchases?
 By understanding your push conversion, you can improve your messaging strategy and even re-target users based on user behavior.

 For iOS, Launch Engagements and Active Engagements are automatically handled for you.
 However, if you want to track other metrics like In-App Purchases, Premium Content (Video Views), Social Media Hits, or other generic activities, simply insert one of the following lines when the action occurs in-app:

 Responsys already supports a Push Conversion event, which attributes conversions inside the app to the push campaign that led the app user into the mobile app.
 In 19A, this has been enhanced to allow your to define the conversion window for push conversion events that occur from within the mobile app.
 You can also define a conversion window such that a conversion is logged only once for every push notification opened.

 This section describes the methods that can help you create these custom conversion behaviors for Push conversions.

 This method enables you to query the time when the user clicked or opened the Push notification.
 The method returns a string of the engagement timestamp in ISO 8601 format.
 It returns nil if no engagement information was fetched or the

 resetEngagementContext method was called.

 Example: If you wanted to have a conversion window of three days, you could use this method to query the time.
 You could then compare it with current time.
 If it has been fewer than three days, then raise the conversion event.
 If more than three days have passed, you could clear the conversion context.
 Once the conversion context is cleared, the SDK will not raise any further Push Conversion events, even if invoked by the app.